openiddict/openiddict-documentation/guides/choosing-the-right-flow.md

 The implicit flow is similar to the authorization code flow, **except there's no token request/response step**: the access token is directly returned to the client application as part of the authorization response in the URI fragment (or in the request form when using `response_mode=form_post`).

+> [!TIP]
+> When using the OpenID Connect version of the implicit flow, an additional token called *identity token*
+> is returned and can be used by client applications to retrieved standardized information about the user.

 ![Implicit flow](choosing-the-right-flow/implicit-flow.png)

 ```http